Technology / Productivity

 If you need to research or talk to someone else before answering questions, first get all of the information you need and then tell the person that you need to get back to them.
 This will demonstrate that you listened and that you took his/her concerns seriously.
 Nothing loses trust faster than answering concerns with poor solutions.
 It shows that you didn't listen and didn't care to find out the right answer.

 Effective communication is key to any project's success.
-So, as a Scrum Master you must possess strong interpersonal skills, and being able to listen to your team's ideas, concerns, and feedback is crucial.
+As a Scrum Master and project manager, you must possess strong interpersonal skills and be able to listen to your team's ideas, concerns, and feedback.

-Explore more soft skills that every Scrum Master needs with Simona Milham's new course!
+Explore more of the skills that every project manager needs with Simona Milham's new course!

 Download